hezhizhen/comprehensive-rust/src/cargo/code-samples.md

 }
 ```

-You can use <kbd>Ctrl-Enter</kbd> to execute the code when focus is in the text
+You can use <kbd>Ctrl + Enter</kbd> to execute the code when focus is in the
-box.
+text box.